 The oldest reported rat while "The Guinness Book of World Records" was still keeping track was 7 years 4 months old.

 In the rat world community if you have a rat make it to 2 years you are considered lucky, if you have a rat make it to 3 years old you are considered very lucky, Anything over that and you are considered very, very lucky!

 If possible try to get the exact date of birth of your pet from the place you are acquiring them from.
 Having an exact birth date can be helpful for celebrating rat birthdays and determining their age.

 Just because your rat is not necessarily old, doesn't mean they can not suffer from old age symptoms.

-The longevity of lifespan depends on the genes as well, "Feeder" rats or rats not bred for health or temperament have a shorter lifespan, then rats bred for good health and long life.
+The longevity of lifespan depends a lot on the genes, "Feeder" rats or rats not bred for health have a shorter lifespan, then rats bred for good health and long life.

 A few ways to try to determine how old your rat is:

 Some rats will trim their nails by biting them and some you will have to trim their nails with a clipper.

 If your rat's nails become to long or sharp you will need to trim them with a small animal nail trimmer.

 A human fingernail trimmer can be used but they cut straight rather then circular like the small animal trimmer.
 Using a human trimmer can cause nails to crack or split.